sigsum/sigsum/proposals/2022-11-specify-sigsum-proof.md

 Verification is subject to client "policy".
 Policy includes the configuration of public keys for submitter, log and witnesses (together with respective role).
-In addition, policy needs to specify

-1. The number of witnesses required.
-In principle, one could also assign different weights to different witnesses, or list all subsets of witnesses considered strong enough, but I'd expect limited utility of such extensions.

-2. Constraints on the timestamp.
-One might want to reject too old proofs, e.g., to avoid installing obsolete updates.
-One might also want to reject or postpone very new proofs, to give monitors some time to detect and take action on unexpected signatures.

-3. Revocation (how to act when a monitor discovers that, e.g., a bad software update has been added to the log)?
-Or if there's risk that a particular witness' key has been compromised?
-See appendix.
+Policy must also specify which subsets of witnesses are considered strong enough, e.g., n-of-k policy (it is likely that something a bit more expressive will be needed, though, e.g, a partition of the witnesses into disjoint subsets, and a separate n-of-k requirement for each such subset).

+# Appendices

+These are related features, not part of this proposal, but they may be subject of later extensions to the proof format.

-# Appendix: Offline revocation
+## Offline revocation

 This is somewhat orthogonal to the sigsum service itself, and not part of this proposal, but I think it is important to have some way to act